 Skip the can and make your own healthy and delicious spiced apple Cranberry Sauce in no time!
 Made with freshly grated ginger, chopped apples, and juicy cranberries – simply mix, simmer and enjoy!

 You have to make your own homemade cranberry sauce.
 It just has to be done.

-I’m not judging you if you like and buy the canned stuff at the grocery store.
+No judgements if you like the canned stuff at the grocery store!
 I get it.
 Not everyone feels comfortable or capable in the kitchen.
 There are a lot of things going on, a lot of people to please, and lot of dishes to juggle.

 And hey, maybe you just really like it – that’s cool.
 It’s got a fun, jiggly texture and you know it will be alright with minimal work.

 However – If there is even the slightest chance that you’ve got the time or real estate for just one more pot on your stove top this Thanksgiving, you just have to do it.

 As far as Thanksgiving recipes go – homemade cranberry sauce is one of the most simple and straight forward recipes you can prepare for your holiday table.